Happy Chinese New Year 2021- Year of the Ox

 Lucky red envelopes

-It is common for kids and single adults to receive red envelopes filled with money as gifts during the New Year.
+And it is common for kids and single adults to receive red envelopes filled with money as gifts during the New Year.
 Don’t break the bank by stuffing envelopes with a ton of money; for kids, gold-wrapped chocolate ones would do.
 Just avoid giving money in fours (4, 14) or odd numbers (5, 7), which is bad luck.

 Prepare some meaningful dishes